 My background – I have an undergraduate degree in Art and English and worked as the Art Director/Graphic Designer for a small magazine.
 After that, I went back to school for a Master of Arts degree in teaching.
 I taught high school English literature, grammar, creative writing and film for 6 years.
-Next, I agreed to teach art.
-I'm proud that I grew the program from one semester of art to three full years of course offerings.
+Next, I taught art and am proud I grew the program from one semester of art to three full years.
 I added graphic design, drawing, painting, art history, ceramics, and sculpture.

-I try to capture the elusive; the mystery behind what people don’t say or don’t do, the feelings evoked by glimpsing an object, experience, or emotion.
+I try to answer my own questions and explore the mystery behind what people don’t say or don’t do, the feelings evoked by glimpsing an object, experience, or emotion.

 If an image, a comment, or event sticks with me, rather than try to represent it realistically, I write a story, play with an image, or act it out onstage.
 It's the moments I can't forget that plague me the most and I struggle, sometimes for years, to uncover the meaning inherent in the memory.

 Photo of me with and my dad, my favorite painting partner.
 I love working with watercolors, acrylics, oils, mixed media, oil pastels and, well, everything.
 Visual art is, to me, improvisational, just like life.
 I'm a colorist by nature, which means I love bold colors, like to play with form, and am drawn to Abstract Expressionism and Fauvism.